wmbusmeters/wmbusmeters-wiki/nanoCUL.md

 ### Flashing

-I have flashed my nanoCUL on a Linux system (be it a PC or a Raspberry Pi, the installation is similar) running Ubuntu-like firmware.
+I have flashed my nanoCUL on a Linux system (be it a PC or a Raspberry Pi, the installation is similar) running Ubuntu-like operating system.
 First thing you need to do is to install the avrdude software that can be used for flashing.
 It's also available for Windows command line but I have not tried it.

 ```sudo apt install avrdude```